This website contains imagery which is only suitable for audiences 18+.

 Plastic surgery comes with inherent risks.
 It’s crucial for patients to be aware of potential complications and make informed decisions.
 Anaesthesia is used in most surgical procedures for patient safety and comfort.
 However, in rare cases, it can lead to complications such as allergic reactions, lung infections, stroke, and even heart complications.

 Also, keep in mind that all surgeries result in some form of scarring.
-While Dr. Watts often uses techniques to reduce and strategically place these scars, some patients might experience hypertrophic or keloid scarring, which is raised and more prominent.
+While Dr. Watts often uses techniques to reduce and strategically place these scars, some patients might experience hypertrophic or keloid scarring, which is a raised and more prominent scar.
 It’s essential for anyone considering plastic surgery to thoroughly research and understand these risks.
-Read more about risks and potential complications of plastic surgery.

 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.